-Any citrus oil- Lemon, Grapefruit, Mandarin Orange, etc. Citrus scents are lovely in a perfume and can help make you happier.
+Any citrus oil- Lemon, Grapefruit, Sweet Orange, etc. Citrus scents are lovely in a perfume and can help make you happier.
 Get more happy, get more fertile, that’s what I say!
 Some sources say they can help support a healthy liver and lymph system as well.
 These are safe during pregnancy, and so can be used all cycle.
 You can also use these oils for all sorts of DIY non-toxic cleaning!
 They are also affordable, so buy a big one!

 Now, if you are super excited about the idea of essential oils and fertility, check out this cool website on essential oil cycling where the author has devised a follicular phase oil for supporting estrogen (includes clary sage, fennel, coriander, geranium, frankincense, and ylang ylang), and a luteal phase oil with thyme, marjoram, geranium, frankincense, and ylang ylang).
 I’ve never used it before, but I love the idea!
 I’m a little concerned about the use of fennel and thyme oils, but that could be me being overly cautious.
 If you try it out, let me know how it goes!

 If you want to experiment further, here is a list of essential oils that are generally considered safe when trying to conceive.
 Only the ones that I have used are above.
 Some of these may be good for a personal scent/perfume, some may not.
 I wouldn’t walk around with Eucalyptus on, personally.
 Research each before using them and always get the guidance of a doctor if you have any concerns.